 Flight Rating: 2, 4, 0, 2

 The Latitude 64 Dagger makes me think of the Wizard’s hefty older brother, but in a good way.
-It’s big and chunky and the Medium stiffness Zero Line is fairly firm with a soft and almost chalky texture.
+It’s big and chunky and comes in many great Latitude 64 plastics.
+The medium stiffness Zero Line is my favorite and is fairly firm with a soft and almost chalky texture.

 The Latitude 64 Dagger has a bit more float and a bit more fade than a Wizard but the flight is very similar.
 It will hold most any line steadily before curling into that familiar overstable putter fade.
 It will, however, hook and travel a little further left at the end than many putters due to the extra glide.